 What is the minimum down payment required for a mortgage in Portugal?

-The minimum down payment requirement is usually around 20% of the property value for non-residents.
-However, this may vary depending on the bank and the specific circumstances of the borrower.
+Typically, this minimum down payment requirement is around 20% of the property value for non-residents.
+Nevertheless, this may vary depending on the bank and the specific circumstances of the borrower.

 Is it advisable to use a mortgage broker when applying for a mortgage in Portugal?